Jerry Grafstein: Author

 He co-authored his third book, The Passage Through Parliament to Establish Holocaust Memorial Day, in Canada in 2004.

 His fourth book, Suicide Bombings: Parliament Speaks, is the parliamentary history of Bill 215, an Act to amend the Criminal Code (Suicide Bombing) and was published in 2012.

-He is currently working on a collection of his speeches on politics and public affairs and of tributes to his contemporaries.

 Personal life

 Grafstein is married to Carole (née Sniderman), a community activist, a volunteer leader, a leading fundraiser for cancer research across Canada, and a member of the Order of Canada.
 They have two sons: Laurence and Michael.

-Laurence was a Rhodes Scholar and president of the Oxford Union and is now a New York investment banker married to Rebecca (née Weatherhead) from Winnipeg, a member of the Ontario and New York Bars.
-They have three sons (Daniel, Edward, and Isaac) and now reside in New York City.
+Laurence Grafstein was a Rhodes Scholar and president of the Oxford Union and is now a New York investment banker married to Rebecca (née Weatherhead) from Winnipeg, a member of the Ontario and New York Bars.